-Wing Memorial Hospital provides a broad range of emergency, medical, surgical and psychiatric services to residents of Palmer, Monson, Wilbraham, Ludlow, Belchertown and nearby towns.
+Baystate Wing Hospital provides a broad range of emergency, medical, surgical and psychiatric services to residents of Palmer, Monson, Wilbraham, Ludlow, Belchertown and nearby towns.
 Five Wing Medical Centers and outpatient facilities are located in surrounding towns.
-This hospital is a member of UMass Memorial Health Care.
+This hospital is part of the Baystate Health System.

 This past week, Governor Charlie Baker signed into law a $3.76 billion economic development bill.
 But what’s in it?
 This piece of legislation focuses on a number of broad aspects of economic development, investing in everything from health care to clean energy.
 The largest chunk will go toward healthcare facilities impacted by the pandemic: $850…